cjxe/blog/_posts/why-and-how-to-review-code-change/2023-10-14-why-and-how-to-review-code-change.md

 ## Dividing the workload

-However, there are 3 main points/rules that Google likes to pay specific attention to:
+However, there are 3 main points that Google likes to pay specific attention to:
 - **comprehensiveness** and **correctness**
 - **consistency**
 - **readability**